 In a large pot, mix a gallon of laban (yogurt) with a gallon of water or less, depends how thick it is, add salt and stir well.
 Set over medium heat.
 Bring to boil.
 When the water turns white and yellow and form curds, take pot off heat

 Once it cools it should look like cottage cheese.
 This is called "areeshe."
 Strain the areeshe through a cloth bag (clean unused pillow cases are typically reserved for this).
-Drain out as much water as possible, then set in a sieve lined with napkins over a bowl.
+Drain out the water but do not over drain (retain some moisture so that the balls can be shaped), then set in a sieve lined with napkins over a bowl.
 Let sit for a few hours at least.
+(You can also form the balls now and then sit out over the napkins).

 When the areeshe has dried well, add salt and hot pepper (Aleppo, optional) and roll into baseball-sized balls.
 Set out over napkins to dry for a few days, even 5 days if needed.
-Change the napkins and roll the balls onto different sides once a day.
+Change the napkins and roll the balls onto different sides once a day so that one side doesn't become flat.

 At this point, you can roll the balls in dried thyme and set in fridge until read to eat, or you can continue to age them.